eclipseisoffline/eclipsestweakeroo/README.md

 - Added `tweakMobNames` tweak, which enables using fancy names for the names rendered above mobs, and makes these always render.
 - Added `disableKnockback` yeet, which disables taking knockback.
 - Added `tweakChatMessages` tweak, which tries to turn custom formatted chat messages into vanilla ones.
 It is a bit buggy at the moment, issues can occur.
+- Added `tweakSlippery` tweak, mostly for fun, which overrides the slipperiness of every block, can be configured using the `slipperiness` option in `Generic`.
+- Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).
+- Added `gammaOverrideFix` fix, which fixes gamma override not applying when relaunching the game.
+- Added `disableArmorRestriction` yeet, which disables the restriction of armour slots in the inventory.
+May not work on servers.
+- Added `disableBindingCurse` yeet, which disables Curse of Binding.
+May not work on servers.

 ### Fancy names